Lysovenko/OTRS_US/README.md

 ## Usage
 Just run \_\_main\_\_.py and enter your login and password.
 Tickets should be appear after some time.

+In configure your dashboard to show ticket's modification time.

 Enter or double click no open ticket.
 Look for the shortkeys in the menu.
 Ctrl+esc closes ticket's window.